-- 1. Turn on electric power to the dryer. - 2.
-Make sure the main door is closed and the lint drawer is securely in place. - 3.
-Refer to the Operating Instructions for starting your particular dryer. - 4.
-Check to insure that the basket (tumbler) starts in the clockwise (CW) direction.
-Additionally, check the direction of the blower motor impellor (fan) to insure that impellor (fan) rotates in the clockwise (CW) direction as viewed from the front.
+4. Check to insure that the basket (tumbler) starts in the clockwise (CW) direction.
+Additionally, check the direction of the blower motor impellor/fan (squirrel cage) to insure that it is operating in the correct direction (blower motor pulley should be turning in the counter clockwise [CCW] direction).
 If it is, the phasing is correct.
-If the phasing is incorrect, reverse two (2) of the leads at L1, L2, or L3 of the power supply connections made to the dryer.
+If the phasing is incorrect, reverse two (2) leads at L1, L2, or L3 of the power supply connection made to the dryer.

-IMPORTANT: Dryer blower motor impellor/fan as viewed from the front must turn in the clockwise (CW) direction, otherwise dryer efficiency will drastically be reduced and premature component failure can result.
+IMPORTANT: Dryer blower motor/pulley that drives the impellor/fan (squirrel cage) when viewed from the back of the dryer MUST TURN in the counterclockwise (CCW) direction, otherwise the effiency of the dryer will be drastically reduced and premature component failure can result.